edlsto/vrad/README.md

 # Vacation Rentals Around Denver

 This was a paired project where Dan Reardon and Ed Stoner created a housing rentals application for the denver area.
 The main focus point for this project was React.
-We used React, React Router, JSX, CSS, React-Testing-Library, Jest, and fetch for this project.
+We used React, React Router, JSX, CSS, React-Testing-Library, Jest and Leaflet for this project.

 # Screen Shots